nickglazzard1959/gplot2/README.md

 Full details on how to do this can be found [here](ports/cos/README.md).

-Ihe Cray X-MP is very much an "attached processor".
+The Cray X-MP is very much an "attached processor".
 In this case, it must be attached to a (simulated) CDC Cyber 170-865 running NOS 2.8.7.
 See [this page](https://github.com/kej715/DtCyber/tree/main/NOS2.8.7) in Kevin Jordan's DtCyber repository for information on setting all this up.